 Your IT set up

 You will need a PC or laptop with audio enabled, and a microphone in order to sit a remote invigilated test.
 You must also use the latest version of Google Chrome.
 Chromebooks are not suitable to use for this exam.
-If you are using a desktop PC, you will need a seperate movable webcam.
+Lenovo Ideapads may not be supported.
+If you are using a desktop PC, you will need a separate movable webcam.

 You can use the following websites to check your equipment is working correctly:

 - Webcam: onlinemictest.com/webcam-test/ or webcammictest.com/

 For more information on your IT set up please see Section 1 of The Candidate User Guide.